npm/npm/doc/cli/npm-publish.md

   and `npm install` installs the `latest` tag.

 Fails if the package name and version combination already exists in the registry.

-Overwrites when the "--force" flag is set.
+Once a package is published with a given name and version, that specific name and version combination can never be used again, even if it is removed with npm-unpublish(1).

 ## SEE ALSO